igorua/commercetools-demo-site/README.md

  * Type speficific hints:
   * to fill the localizable types with multiple language values from CSV, append e.g. `.de` or `.en` to the column name.
   * Enum is nice, Localizable Enum is nicer (you can "translate" / "rename" the values in the source datafeed
-  * Although powerful, avoid Nested and Reference attributes in imports.
-They are trickier to import and harder to explain (esp.
+  * Although powerful, avoid Nested and Reference attributes in demo imports unless they play a key role in the project.
+They are not as easy to import and harder to explain (esp.
 Nested)

+After you modeled your default product type, go into the "Settings" tab in the Heroku Backend, click "Reveal Config Vars" and set the following:

+ * `HARD_SELECTABLE_ATTRIBUTES` = put the attribute name that differentiates the variants (or a comma separated list)
+ * `DISPLAYED_ATTRIBUTES` = put all custom attributes names as a comma separated list to let the webshop show them in a table.

 ## Phase 5: Enter or Import Products

 ### Manually

+Products are added in the Products Section of the [Merchant Center](https://admin.sphere.io).

+Data required for the webshop demo:

+ * Name (at least in english)
+ * Tax category ("default")
+ * A sku
+ * At least one price for the currency used (leave country, customer group, etc in default "All" state)
+ * The variant selection attribute you defined in the product type
+ * A product must be assigend to at least one category (until a bug is fixed in sunrise).
+   * It is recommended to assign the product to the parent categories of its categories, too.

+Data recommended to be filled for the demo

+ * A Description
+ * At least one Image (plase fill in the dimensions if you are entering an external URL instead of uploading the image)
+ * you can remove the random number from the end of the slug (SEO tab) to get nicer URLs

-> Don't forget to publish your products (There's a special button in the merchant center).
-If published, they become visible immediately.
+> Don't forget to publish your products (There's a special button in the "overview" tab)!
+> Once published, they become visible immediately, otherwise you will waste a lot of "it's a feature, not a bug" time.

 ### Transform and Import a Datafeed

-> *If* you plan to manually clean / transform the data e.g. in Excel or LibreOffice (instead of using the commercetools tools), you can skip the "Local Installation" Part.
+> *If* you plan to manually clean / transform the data e.g. in Excel or LibreOffice (instead of using the commercetools tools), skip the "Local Installation" Part and [continue here](#running-the-import).

 #### Local Installation